pryoritymusic/webpagetest-blog/src/posts/full-throttle-comparing-packet-level-and-dev-tools-throttling.md

 ## Masking the cost of redirects

-[Unpkg](https://unpkg.com/) is a popular CDN for node modules.
+[Unpkg](https://unpkg.com/) is a popular CDN for node modules ([HTTP Archive data](https://httparchive.org/) currently discovers it on 129,324 sites).
 If you want to pull in a library (like React for example), you pass the package name, version number and file like so:

 ```jsx
 unpkg.com/react@16.7.0/umd/react.production.min.js